pgandhii/Expense-Categorizer/README.md

 2. Python reads the file using pandas
 3. Each row is passed to GPT, which then classfies the transaction using a custom set of categories
 4. The output is saved in a new Excel sheet under the "Output" folder.
-5. The file automatically open on your computer.
+5. The file automatically opens on your computer.
 6. The user chooses if they want to delete the output file or not.
 This is for security purposes.

+# How can you use it:

+## Setup & Running the Project

+### Requirements
+- Python 3.10+ (or your version)
+- A valid OpenAI API key

+### Installation
+1. Clone the repository
+2. Install dependencies (pandas, openpyxl, tqdm, python, openai)
+3. Create a .env file in the project root with OPENAI_API_KEY = your_api_key_here

+## Running the Program
+1. Place your input files in the data folder:
+* expenses_input.xlsx for raw expenses
+* categories.xlsx for your category list

+2. Run the main script
+python main.py

+3. The output file will be saved in the Output folder and will automatically open on your computer.
+You can then choose whether or not to delete it for security purposes.

 # Features
 * The software understands context with the help of ChatGPT
 * Handles Excel and CSV files
 * Progress bar to make it visually appealing
-* Data showed in .env, so it is not exposed to the public
+* Data stored in .env, so it is not exposed to the public
 * Easy to change the categories and logic

 # Usage Instructions